Object NotePart of a lot with seven more pieces (ZI2021.500972.1 EGYPT, ZI2021.500972.2 EGYPT, ZI2021.500972.3 EGYPT,

 Thus, while emulating Ottoman fashion as the mark of class in the Arab world was one side of the puzzle adapting Eastern European fashion particularly Balkan as part of mainstream couture culture because of the sizeable Balkan population within the Empire was another.
 Therefore, it is not surprising to find several articles of clothing and their terms similar between these cultures.

-As such The Zay Initiative has in its possession pieces that were constructed in a similar style that were sourced from the Levant region of the Arab world, especially Palestine and Syria.
-Velvet pieces such as this embellished with dival style embroidery were often used for ceremonial purposes especially weddings by the women of the Arab world and were often colloquially known as the velvet robe or (thawb_mekhmal).
+Zay: (Arabic: costume, Pl. azyaā’), a set of clothes in a style typical of a particular country or historical period.
+Initiative has in its possession pieces that were constructed in a similar style that were sourced from the Levant region of the Arab world, especially Palestine and Syria.
+Velvet pieces such as this embellished with

 Links